carolrs/restaurant-checkout/README.md

 ## 5. How to execute

-In order for TwillioClient to work it is necessary to setup the following ENV variables:
+In order for SmsSender to work it is necessary to setup the following ENV variables:

 ```